 The commune of Candelo is also home to large wooded lands, Baraggia being one of them.
 The immense 500 hector area is rich in flora and fauna and geological features.
 The land itself is not cultivable, it is muddy and rocky.
 The region is home to many species of wild life and exotic plants and trees that are typical to this region.
 Baraggia offers panoramic views of the lush landscape and the surrounding mountains.

 The Ricetto museum is one of the most important museums to visit in Candelo.
-Though there are four to five different museums in the town, the Ricetto museum remains the most important.
-The museum show cases the history of the monument, its architectural features and the history of the town.
+Though there are four to five different museums in town, the Ricetto remains the most important.
+The museum showcases the history of the monument, its architectural features and the history of the town.
 The museum organizes several cultural events and seminars for the locals as well as tourists throughout the year to increase awareness about the medieval structure.

 Le Cellule Ecomuseali della Vitivinicoltura

 The cellular museum in Candelo is quite interesting since it showcases the art of wine making.
-The museum is located in the Ricetto public cellar and show cases the instruments, tools and technology that have been used since ancient times for making local wines.
-The museum would be interested in those who are interested in wine and want to know more about the local wines of Piedmont.
+The museum is located in the Ricetto public cellar and showcases the instruments, tools and technology that have been used since ancient times for making local wines.
+The museum is particularly interesting for wine lovers and those who want to know more about the local wines of Piedmont.
 The region is known for its various vineyards and its red wine.

 Stay and Accommodation

 Candelo is quite a small town and it does not attract many tourists.
-For this reason, there are only a few accommodation options in the town.
+For this reason, there are only a few accommodation options in town.
 Because of the rise in agritourism in the last few years, quite a lot of country homes, farm houses and vineyards are now offering rooms on rent to visitors.
 There are also a few small bed & breakfasts in town where visitors can get comfortable and clean rooms.
-Some of the best hotels in Candelo are Agritourismo Tenuta La Herd, Al Gallo of Ricetto, B&B to the shelter, Arc De Roses B&B and B&B of the fairies.
+Some of the best hotels in Candelo are Agriturismo Tenuta La Mandria, Al Gallo di Ricetto, Cascina Tollegna and B&B Il Gomitolo.
 Most agritourism accommodation facilities are quite good because they allow visitors to experience country living.

 Eating in Candelo

 Candelo has some good restaurants and pizzerias where visitors can eat.
-Most of the restaurants in the town are small and family run establishments.
+Most of the restaurants in town are small and family run establishments.
 The cuisine is traditional Italian and the dishes are simple and wholesome.
-Some of the best restaurants in Candela are Ristorante La Taverna del Ricetto, Trattoria Cantina antica, Ristorante pizzeria mirage, Da Sabrina, Trattoria D'Oria and II Torchio.
+Some of the best restaurants in Candelo are Ristorante La Taverna del Ricetto, Trattoria Cantina antica, Ristorante pizzeria Mirage, Da Sabrina, Trattoria D’Oria and II Torchio.